Skip to content

 That completes the Cowork Windows setup.
 There's no hidden "enable Cowork" switch buried in Claude Desktop's settings; once the version, plan, platform, and virtualization checks all pass, Claude Cowork for Windows draws its tab on the next launch.

-Common Claude Cowork for Windows problems (and fixes)
+Common Cowork problems on Windows (and fixes)

 SymptomLikely causeFix